This tutorial will give you a thorough tour of the Writer's Help 2.0 gradebook. Here's what we'll cover:

 - Points - Indicates how many points that assignment was worth.

-Visible Columns – Allows you to customize which columns appear.
-Options include score, total minutes spent, last log-in timestamp, status, performance, and ID.
+- Visible Columns - Allows you to customize which columns appear.
+Options include score, total minutes spent, last log-in timestamp, and ID.

-From the main Gradebook page, when you click on a student's name, you see a record of their work in your Writer's Help course.
+From the main gradebook page, when you click on a student's name, you see a record of their work in your Writer's Help 2.0 course.
 The numbered circles in the image correspond to the numbered descriptions below.
-Please scroll down to read the descriptions.
+Please scroll down to view the image.
 You can also open the image in a new window and toggle between it and the descriptions.

 - Activity - Every assigned item appears in the student record.
 Their score, when they submitted the assignment, and the assignment due date are also listed.
 By clicking on any assignment, you can open and view the complete student submission.